-- To come to every class and to be on time. - To be attentive and engaged in class. - To refrain from using laptops, cell phones and other electronic devices during class for anything other than class work. - To spend an adequate amount of time on the assigned readings for each week, making an effort to understand the legal principles covered, and carefully completing the assignments.
+- To come to every class and to be on time.

+- To be attentive and engaged in class.

+- To refrain from using laptops, cell phones, and other electronic devices during class for anything other than class work.

+- To spend an adequate amount of time on the assigned readings for each week, endeavor to understand the legal principles covered, and carefully complete the assignments.

+- To seek help when appropriate.